 Background work gives you a front row seat to how movies and TV shows are made and an opportunity to work with some of the biggest names in Hollywood.
 Whether you’re pursuing a full-time career in the entertainment industry or just want a peek behind the scenes, you can learn a lot by being a Background Actor.

 To become a Background Actor with Central Casting you’ll need to register at one of our offices in Los Angeles, New York, Georgia, or Louisiana.
 At registration, you’ll fill out forms, listen to an orientation, and take your casting photo.
 For more information on where and when to register, check out our Register page and choose your nearest location.

 In order to register with Central Casting, you must present the required documentation to accompany the I-9 form.
 We will not be able to register you if you don’t have the correct documentation.
 Please review the Lists of Acceptable Documents before coming to registration.

 In April 2018, Central Casting New York moved into our new office at 5 Penn Plaza.
-Due to security policies in our new building, you can only visit Central Casting when you have an appointment.
-You can reserve a spot at one of our registration or Updates sessions on our New York Reservation page.
-We're currently only scheduling sessions a limited time in advance, so keep checking back as new dates open up every day.
+Due to security policies in our new building, you can only visit Central Casting when you have a reservation.
+You can reserve a spot at one of our registration or Updates sessions on our calendar page.
+We’re currently only scheduling sessions a limited time in advance, so keep checking back as new dates open up every day.

 Summer break is a great time to register your child with Central Casting.
 We hire minors 15 days old to 17 years old to work in our productions.
 To register, bring your child and their required I-9 documentation to your nearest Central Casting office.
 (Note: Central Casting is an E-Verify participant; the non-photo ID options in List B on the Lists of Acceptable Documents are not applicable for use for employers participating in the E-Verify program.)